Charles, Duke of Aumale: Marriage and children

 In late 1576, at Joinville, Aumale married his first cousin, Marie de Lorraine, Mademoiselle d'Elbeuf, daughter of the marquis of Elbeuf and Louise de Rieux.
 Marrying a first cousin required an expensive Papal dispensation.
 Another of Aumale's cousins the duke of Guise paid the 100,000 livres dowry required for the match.
 It was hoped this would ease Aumale's financial troubles, however it took a while for Guise to produce the money.
 At the same time as his wedding, his sister Diane de Lorraine married the prince François de Luxembourg, comte de Roucy.
 In January 1582, Mademoiselle d'Elbeuf would catch the king's eye, and he quickly became infatuated.
 During the religious war of the 1590s, Elbeuf would find herself increasingly managing the families financial situation.

 Together they had two children.
-His eldest daughter, would marry his kinsmen Henri I, Duke of Nemours, transmitting what was left of the Aumale inheritance to the Nemours, while the younger daughter would marry the Spanish general Ambrogio Spinola.
+His elder daughter, would marry his kinsmen Henri I, Duke of Nemours, transmitting what was left of the Aumale inheritance to the Nemours, while the younger daughter would marry the Spanish general Ambrogio Spinola.